-NOTE: See item C below for information about the mandatory office visit after imposition of the 2nd sanction.
+NOTE: See item C below for information about the mandatory office visit after imposition of a sanction.

-All benefit reductions due to imposition of a sanction require advance notice.
+All benefit terminations due to imposition of a sanction require advance notice.
 See Chapter 6 for specific information.
 Unless the client shows good cause for non-compliance, the sanction is imposed.
 This is true even if the client complies after the notice is sent but before the sanction is effective.
-Once the sanction is imposed, the participant is enrolled in the WORKS sanction (WS), component in addition to the activity to which they were assigned.

-Once a reduction in benefits or ineligibility is imposed, i.e. after expiration of the advance notice period, the reduction or ineligibility remains in effect for the predetermined number of months, regardless of case status.
+Once an ineligibility period is imposed, i.e. after expiration of the advance notice period, the ineligibility remains in effect for the pre-determined number of months, regardless of case status.